yeonjisong/OCK/README.md

 conda install pytorch==1.10.1 torchvision==0.11.2 torchaudio==0.10.1 cudatoolkit=11.3 -c pytorch -c conda-forge
 ```

 The codebase heavily relies on [SlotFormer](https://github.com/pairlab/SlotFormer).
-Please refer to step-by-step guidance on how to install the requirements in SlotFormer.
+Please refer to the step-by-step guidance on how to install the requirements in SlotFormer.

 ## Dataset Preparation